-Fiber optic connectors significance
+Fiber optic connectors – types and significance

 Fiber optic connector technology has evolved during the last decades aided by many technological companies and individuals aimed to obtain the best solution to minimize power loss at lower cost as well as other problems, such as the form factor or rapid connection.
 This research has given to date the overwhelming figure of more than 100 different fiber optic connecting solutions introduced in the marketplace.